Lensing, Shadow and Photon Rings in a Magnetized Black Hole Spacetime

-From each point of the accretion disk, there are infinitely many light rays to the observer, which are labelled by an integer $n=0,1,2,\dots$ which counts how often the light ray has crossed the axis before arriving at the observer. $n$ is known as the \emph{order} of the image.
+From each point of the accretion disk, there are infinitely many light rays to the observer, which are labelled by an integer $n=0,1,2,\dots$ which counts how often the light ray has crossed the axis before arriving at the observer. { We have mentioned already in the Introduction that} $n$ is known as the \emph{order} of the image.
 For an illustration of this situation, we refer to Fig. 1 in Bisnovatyi-Kogan and Tsupko \cite{BisnovatyiTsupko2022}.
 As before, we denote the azimuthal angle in the orbital plane of the light ray $\tilde{\phi}$, which should not be confused with the azimuthal angle in the equatorial plane, which is denoted $\phi$.
 Obviously, the azimuthal angle $\Delta \tilde{\phi}$ swept out by the light ray on its way from the light source to the observer is related to the order $n$ of the image by the simple relation

 cf. again Fig. 1 in Bisnovatyi-Kogan and Tsupko \cite{BisnovatyiTsupko2022}.